SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Conclusion

 We also present the subleading corrections to flavon alignment in detail, and we find that all VEVs $\langle\Phi^{\nu}\rangle$ actually receive very small shifts along the same directions of the LO alignment even at NNLO corrections, but it is not the case for $\Phi^{e}$.
 The stable solutions of $\langle\Phi^{\nu}\rangle$ also guarantee the stability of TBM mixing in neutrino sector.
-The subleading corrections to charged fermions are also calculated carefully, the masses and mixings are rather stable with respect to the LO predictions.
+The subleading corrections to charged fermions are negligible with respect to the LO predictions.
 The final results are not altered in order of magnitude even in the expressions.
 In the end we show the phenomenological numerical results predicted by the model.
 Future long base line neutrino experiments with higher precision is possible to verify or falsify the result about leptonic CP violating phase predicted in the model.
 The neutrinoless double beta decay experiment is also a tool for testing the model, which can discriminate between the NH spectrum and the IH one.